northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ### Git configurations tips and tricks

-Git is a distributed version control system for software development and other collaborative projects that allows multiple users to work on a project simultaneously, while keeping track of changes and enabling easy collaboration.
+Git is a distributed version control system for software development and other collaborative projects that allows multiple users to work on a project simultaneously while keeping track of changes and enabling easy collaboration.
 With Git, users can commit their changes to a local repository and push them to a remote repository so that others can access and merge their changes into the main project.
 Git also provides a robust set of tools for managing branches, resolving conflicts, and performing other tasks related to version control.

 Git provides a range of configuration options that allow users to customize their behavior to suit their needs, including setting the username and email, specifying a preferred text editor, and setting up aliases for frequently used commands.
 In addition, users can either configure Git globally, which will apply the configuration to all of their Git repositories, or configure locally, which will apply the configuration only to a specific repository.
 This flexibility allows users to work with Git in a way that suits their workflow.